 Judge: Marjorie Taylor Greene is qualified for reelection

-ATLANTA (AP) — A judge in Georgia on Friday found that U.S. Rep. Marjorie Taylor Green can run for reelection, rejecting arguments from a group of voters who had challenged her eligibility over allegations that she engaged in insurrection.
+ATLANTA, Ga.
+(CBS46) - A judge in Georgia has found that U.S. Rep. Marjorie Taylor Greene can run for reelection, rejecting arguments from a group of voters who had challenged her eligibility over allegations that she engaged in insurrection.
 But the decision will ultimately be up to Republican Secretary of State Brad Raffensperger.

 State law says Beaudrot must submit his findings to Raffensperger, who has to decide whether Greene should be removed from the ballot.